NixOS/SC-election-2025/candidates/GaetanLepage.md

 ### Conflict of interest disclosure

 All my open source contributions to nix projects are made in my free time.
-I have never been paid for my work in this area.
+I have never been paid for my work in this area (and I have no current employment in general).

 ### Motivation to be on the Steering Committee